-Certificate of "detention only."
+Certificate of "detention only"

 With great frequency, the police arrest someone but the district attorney never files charges.
-Perhaps the evidence of guilt was not very strong, or in a minor case the complaining witness does not want to press charges.
+Perhaps the evidence of guilt was not very strong, or in a less serious case the complaining witness does not want to press charges.
 The best option to deal with the arrest record is to petition to seal the arrest record though a factual innocence petition.
 However, in many cases the court would deny a petition to seal the arrest record because the facts, although not strong enough for the district attorney to file a complaint, did not show factual innocence.
 The second option is to request "a detention only" certificate from the police department.
 That way, the arrest is deemed a "detention only," and not an arrest.

 What is a certificate of detention only?

 Why hire an attorney?

 A Bay Area native and top graduate of Santa Clara University School of Law, Mr. Reagan uses his passion for justice to clean all types of criminal records.

 ". . .
 He was VERY responsive and I had no issues communicating with him.
 After reading his profile on the law firms website I was very impressed with his education and experience and was not surprised he did not fall short of my expectations.